Public vs. Private Cloud Computing

-The majority of public cloud deployments are generally used for web servers or development systems where security and compliance requirements of larger organizations and their customers is not an issue.
-Private cloud computing, on the other hand, by definition is a single-tenant environment where the hardware, storage and network are dedicated to a single client or company.
+The majority of public cloud deployments are generally used for quality assurance testing, or where user demand peaks and falls at certain times of the day, month or year.
+Generally, security and compliance requirements is not an issue.
+Private cloud computing, on the other hand, by definition is a single-tenant environment where the hardware, storage and network are bought by and dedicated to a single client or company.

 The public cloud is defined as a multi-tenant environment, where you buy a “server slice” in a cloud computing environment that is shared with a number of other clients or tenants.

 Public Cloud Computing

 Public clouds such as Amazon EC2 and Microsoft Azure have a number of trade-offs:

 - Utility Model – Public clouds typically deliver a pay-as-you-go model, where you pay by the hour for the compute resources you use.
 This is an economical way to go if you’re spinning up and tearing down development servers on a regular basis.